 Extra Crispy Chicken Under a Brick

-- 1 boneless, skin-on chicken breast per serving
+- 1 bone in, skin-on chicken breast or thigh per serving

 - Olive oil of choice: House Blend, Olio Santo, Lisbon Lemon, Blood Orange, Garlic, Rosemary, etc.

 - Spice blend of choice: Chipotle Honey, Jalapeno Lime, Harissa, Zhug, OMG, Napa Valley Blend, Herbs de Provence or others!

 - Maldon Sea Salt, for finishing

 Make a paste with olive oil and spice blend and season chicken under the skin.
 Marinate at room temperature for 15 minutes to 1 hour, or overnight in the fridge.